z2z/redmine-upgrade/README.md

 ## Development

-Feel free to contribute on GitHub.
+Feel free to contribute :)